Agazoth/agazoth.github.io/_posts/2018-08-24-Rules-have-changed-for-modules-in-PSModulePath.md

 The module gets loaded every time you start a new console

 It would be cool, if Install-Module ran Import-Module after installing the module :-)

+This does not work on Computer 2, which again points the suspicion at the WPS versions.